Tautulli/Tautulli/CONTRIBUTING.md

 If you think you can contribute code to the Tautulli repository, do not hesitate to submit a pull request.

 ### Branches
-All pull requests should be based on the `dev` branch, to minimize cross merges.
-When you want to develop a new feature, clone the repository with `git clone origin/dev -b FEATURE_NAME`.
+All pull requests should be based on the `nightly` branch, to minimize cross merges.
+When you want to develop a new feature, clone the repository with `git clone origin/nightly -b FEATURE_NAME`.
 Use meaningful commit messages.

 ### Python Code

 #### Compatibility
 The code should work with Python 2.7.
-Note that Tautulli runs on different platforms, including Network Attached Storage devices such as Synology.
+Note that Tautulli runs on many different platforms.

 Re-use existing code.
 Do not hesitate to add logging in your code.
 You can the logger module `plexpy.logger.*` for this.
 Web requests are invoked via `plexpy.request.*` and derived ones.
 Use these methods to automatically add proper and meaningful error handling.